 - Belly breathing

 Symptoms take between 4 and 6 days to appear and usually last for 5 to 7 days.
-However, those who are immune-compromised may experience symptoms for as long as one month.
-If your child has symptoms lasting longer than seven days, please contact your pediatric healthcare provider.
+However, immune-compromised patients may experience symptoms for as long as one month.
+Please get in touch with your pediatric healthcare provider if your child has symptoms lasting longer than seven days.

-Also, if your child under the age of 6 months has some of these symptoms, then they should be seen right away.
+Also, if your child under six months has some of these symptoms, they should be seen immediately.
 Please call the office and schedule your sick visit as soon as possible.

 RSV Infections: Prevention